Selected for Verification? Read this for help!

 To verify these elements, we may ask for the following documents; however, this is not a complete list.
 Specific documents requested will be based on a family’s individual case.

-Signed copies of the prior year tax transcripts for both parent and student, if the student is dependent **See Important Note below
+The prior year tax transcripts for both parent and student, if the student is dependent OR preferrably, use the IRS Data Retrieval Tool from your FAFSA

 A Verification Worksheet (downloadable from this web site)